arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-<strong>Pope Francis</strong> arrived in Maskwacis to deliver a long-awaited apology in <strong>Canada</strong> for decades of abuse at Catholic-run [residential schools](https://www.economist.com/the-economist-explains/2021/07/26/what-happened-at-residential-schools-for-indigenous-children-in-north-america).
+<strong>Pope Francis</strong> delivered a long-awaited apology in <strong>Canada</strong> for decades of abuse at Catholic-run [residential schools](https://www.economist.com/the-economist-explains/2021/07/26/what-happened-at-residential-schools-for-indigenous-children-in-north-america).
 The schools separated some 150,000 indigenous children from their families and intended to forcibly assimilate them into Christian society.
 Thousands of children died; physical and sexual abuse were common.
 Francis has called his visit to Canada a “pilgrimage of penance”.

 Russia’s <strong>Gazprom </strong>announced it would further cut [gas flows](https://www.economist.com/europe/2022/07/11/europe-is-preparing-for-russian-gas-to-be-cut-off-this-winter) through the Nord Stream 1 pipeline to Europe via Germany.
 Daily gas deliveries will drop to 20% of the pipeline’s capacity, from the current 40%.
 [Gazprom](https://www.economist.com/business/how-gazprom-helps-the-kremlin-put-the-squeeze-on-europe/21807841) said the pipeline, which was shut recently for repairs, still needed more work.
 But Germany’s economic ministry insisted there was “no technical reason” for the reduction.